nickerso/cellml-spec-sphinx-test/source/general-matters.rst

    the RDF Element Information Items according to the RDF/XML specification.

-5. Two CellML Infosets that differ only by the addition, removal, or modification of RDF Element Information Items (or Information Items descended from them), but that have the same set of all RDF triples, SHALL be termed RDF-equivalent CellML Infosets.
+5. Two CellML Infosets which differ only by the addition, removal, or modification of RDF Element Information Items (or Information Items descended from them), but which have the same set of all RDF triples, SHALL be termed RDF-equivalent CellML Infosets.

 6. CellML Processing Software MUST NOT treat RDF-equivalent CellML